Sedona Arizona — Gateway To Sedona

 Stay awhile!
 Choose Sedona lodging to suit your ultimate comfort and fun.

 On Gateway to Sedona, we feature the best Sedona hotels and lodging, including resorts, bed and breakfasts, cabins, vacation rentals, and home stays.
 We present lodging by location so that preferred activities are nearby or easily within reach.
 We also feature restaurants that are highly rated and provide spectacular views of Sedona's famous red rocks such as Thunder Mountain, Coffee Pot Rock, Cathedral Rock, Bell Rock and Courthouse Butte, and Elephant Rock.
+If you love a place by water with soaring red rocks surrounding you, look no further than Oak Creek Canyon.

 Explore!
 Discover the many things to see and do in this magical place.